Please Click Each Link Individually To Access Each Agreement

 The Website Owner shall be entitled to cede, assign and delegate all or any of its rights and obligations in terms of any relevant terms and conditions, policies and notices to any third party.

 All provisions of any relevant terms and conditions, policies and notices are, notwithstanding the manner in which they have been grouped together or linked grammatically, severable from each other.
 Any provision of any relevant terms and conditions, policies and notices, which is or becomes unenforceable in any jurisdiction, whether due to voidness, invalidity, illegality, unlawfulness or for any reason whatever, shall, in such jurisdiction only and only to the extent that it is so unenforceable, be treated as pro non scripto and the remaining provisions of any relevant terms and conditions, policies and notices shall remain in full force and effect.

 10.7 Applicable laws.

 Any relevant terms and conditions, policies and notices shall be governed by and construed in accordance with the laws of Canada without giving effect to any principles of conflict of law.
-You hereby consent to the exclusive jurisdiction of the High Court of SAULT STE.
-MARIE ONTARIO in respect of any disputes arising in connection with the website, or any relevant terms and conditions, policies and notices or any matter related to or in connection therewith.
+You hereby consent to the exclusive jurisdiction of the High Court of Canada in respect of any disputes arising in connection with the website, or any relevant terms and conditions, policies and notices or any matter related to or in connection therewith.